-NAC takes care in engaging only with authors subscribing to our vision, committed to being the best writers they can be, then invests time and energy needed to guide the author in preparing their manuscript for submission to publishers.
+It’s important authors subscribe to our vision, are committed to being the best writers they can be.
+Then we guide them in preparing their manuscript for submission to publishers.

-NAC expects every work submitted will have had – as a minimum- a formal proof-read or basic level (i) edit.
-Any work not demonstrating at least this level of ‘editing’ will be returned to the author with suggestion further work be undertaken before re-submission.
+Each work submitted will have had at least a basic edit and a formal proof read.
+Any work not demonstrating a competent level of ‘editing’ will be returned to the author, perhaps with suggestion further thorough work should be undertaken before re-submission.

-Close personal engagement and targeted support enables authors a greater chance of success with NAC as their agent.
+Close personal engagement and targeted support enables authors a greater chance of success with NAC representing them.